oracle-terraform-modules/terraform-oci-compute-instance/examples/instances_reserved_public_ip/README.md

 One modules will be configured:

-- 1 instance (1 OCPU, 1GB RAM) with a reserved public IP attached the primary VNIC.
+- 1 instance (1 OCPU, 1GB RAM) with a reserved public IP associated with the Primary IP of the primary VNIC.

 ## Prerequisites